web-mojo/ReelGuard-Releases/README.md

    The app compares files on the card to all configured backup destinations by **file name** and **file size**.

 4. **Review the results**
-   You’ll see which destinations have matching files and which are missing copies according to the comparison rules.

-5. **Run the global hotkey (optional)**
-   Once enabled in Settings, you can set your own keyboard shortcut to run backup checks for all connected cards.
+   You’ll see a backup status view which tells you whether or not the backup check was successful.
+If the backup check fails according to the comparison rules, you'll see which files are missing and what destinations they're missing on.

-6. **Wipe or fake-format when you’re ready**
+5. **Wipe or fake-format when you’re ready**
    After a successful verification, you can directly perform your selected operation which is **Wipe Card** or **Fake Format**.
    - Destructive operations are **restricted to removable drives** – system and fixed internal drives are ignored and protected.
    - Even so, **always verify you’ve selected the correct card/drive** before proceeding.
 Use at your own risk!